sophieturnell/javaScript30/readme.md

 ---

-## Day 22 - Follow Along Link Highlighter
+## Day 22 - Follow Along Link Highlighter - Stripe Part 1

 Build a link higlighter which will transtition from one link to another with a smooth effect by adding a class to the link.
 Part 1 of building a replica of the navigation bar from Stripe.